artsy/folio.artsy.net/README.md

 ### Deployment

-PRs merged to master are deployed to production via Semaphore.
+PRs merged to main are deployed to production via Semaphore.